 Learn More About Graphic Design Training

-If you're looking for a shorter, more affordable option, consider a Graphic Design diploma program.
+If you're looking for a shorter, more affordable option, consider a graphic design certificate program.
 Most colleges offer programs you can finish in just one year (or less).
-The focus is less on design theory and philosophy, and more about doing actual design using the latest software and creative tools.
+The focus is less on design theory and philosophy and more on doing actual design using the latest software and creative tools.

 Note: It's always advantageous to choose a program that includes an internship.
 If you're new to the industry, you'll need real work experience to build your confidence and get experience for your resume.

-Click below to explore the 10-month Graphic Design diploma offered at Herzing College Toronto.
+Click below to explore the 10-month graphic design certificate offered at Herzing College Toronto.